fabricjs/fabric.js/CONTRIBUTING.md

 npm test -- -a -d
 > Running all tests in debug mode (read more in the help section)

-npm test -- -s visual --dev
+npm test -- -s visual --dev -l -c chrome
+> Running live visual tests on chrome (navigate to see)

 npm test -- --help